 UEFI Secure Boot Tutorial

-Intel recently posted the "Practical UEFI Secure Boot" video series to YouTube, which address common questions about using this feature with Microsoft Windows 8 & Linux.
+Intel's "Practical UEFI Secure Boot" video series is available on YouTube, addressing common questions about using this feature with Microsoft Windows 8 & Linux.

 There are two DB entries - one for Windows and one for the UEFI Certificate Authority (CA).